SleighPenguin22/zea/README.md

 ```

 ## defining datatypes
-Zea allows developers to define three kinds of datatypes: structs, tags and unions,
+Zea allows three kinds of datatypes: structs, tags and unions,
-with plans to add ergonomics for tagged-unions later.
+with plans to add ergonomics for tagged-unions (i.e. Rust enums) later.

-structs are compound-datatypes which can contains an amount of field of mixed types.
+structs are compound-datatypes which can contains any amount of field of mixed types.

 tags are like C-enums, literally just integers with a name, except that they are in a namespace now!